Kudoser/SteamTogether/SteamTogether.Bot/README.md

 ## Health check

-Server exposes a health check HTTP endpoint on HealthCheck:Port.
+The server exposes a health check HTTP endpoint on `HealthCheck:Port`.
 Listen to all HTTP requests and replies with HTTP 200